 NOAA's polar satellites are critical to the nation's infrastructure and economy.
-For example, polar satellites provide critical weather forecasting for the $700 billion maritime commerce sector and provide a value of hundreds of millions of dollars for the fishing industry.
+Polar satellites provide critical weather forecasting for the $700 billion maritime commerce sector and offer a value of hundreds of millions of dollars for the fishing industry.
 The satellites provide critical information for drought forecasts.
-Drought impacts alone are the greatest natural hazardestimated to be $6-8 billion annually in the United Statesand occur primarily in agriculture, transportation, recreation and tourism, forestry, and energy sectors.
+Drought impacts alone are the greatest natural hazard—estimated to be $6-8 billion annually in the United States—and occur primarily in agriculture, transportation, recreation and tourism, forestry and energy sectors.
+NOAA satellites can also observe volcanic eruptions and track the movement of ash clouds—at a value of $100 to $200 million to the aviation industry.

 Who uses polar satellite data?

-- Aviation Industry: The satellites also observe volcanic eruptions and track the movement of ash clouds at a value of $100 to 200 million per year to the aviation industry.
-Monitoring ash clouds are critical to aviation safety as evidenced by the round-the-globe disruption to the industry during the Icelandic volcanic eruption in Spring 2010.
+- Aviation Industry: Monitoring ash clouds are critical to aviation safety as evidenced by the round-the-globe disruption to the industry during the Icelandic volcanic eruption in spring 2010.
 While airports shut down for a few days, they were eventually able to re-route flights thanks to NOAA satellite information thus saving millions of dollars in delayed and canceled flights.

-- Maritime Transportation: Cargo and cruise ships at sea carrying billions of dollars worth of goods and millions of passengers would not be possible with today's accuracy.
-The estimated average expected annual losses to container shipping (lost containers and damage to vessels) in the absence of good information about extratropical storm conditions is on the order of $250 million/year in the North Pacific and $120 million/year in the North Atlantic.
-The estimated average expected annual losses to bulk shipping operations from these Nor'easters, blizzards and low-pressure rain storms in these regions are $150 million/year.
+- Maritime Transportation: Cargo and cruise ships at sea carrying billions of dollars' worth of goods and millions of passengers would not be possible with today's accuracy.
+The average expected annual losses to container shipping (lost containers and damage to vessels) in the absence of good information about extratropical storm conditions is in the order of $250 million per year in the North Pacific and $120 million per year in the North Atlantic.
+The average expected annual losses to bulk shipping operations from Nor'easters, blizzards and low-pressure rain storms in these regions are $150 million per year.

 - Coastal Residents: Residents living along the coasts rely on the most accurate forecasts possible with as much warning as possible.
-Less accurate, false, and conflicting forecasts lead to inefficient evacuations and the unnecessary loss of life and property.
-Without polar observations, 2-3 days' advance warning of extreme events would be significantly diminished.
+Less accurate, false and conflicting forecasts lead to inefficient evacuations and the unnecessary loss of life and property.
+Without polar observations, 3-7 days' advance warning of extreme events would significantly diminish.
 That means severe repercussions for coastal locations and marine transportation, more expensive (at least $1 million per mile) and less strategic evacuations and issues with understanding storm surge potential and flood potential.

 Do polar satellites play a role in climate monitoring?

 Yes.
-The international climate recordused to help scientists predict potential high impact events and allow emergency managers to activate life-saving planswould be severely impacted and lead to gaps in data.
-Any degradation of the current satellite coverage would also reduce NOAA's ability to monitor and predict climate trends in seasonal and longer time scales.
-Beyond climate research and prediction, global sea surface temperature measurements, volcanic eruption monitoring, forest fire detection, global vegetation analysis, ozone hole monitoring and other applications would be affected.
+The international climate record is used to help scientists predict potential high impact events and allow emergency managers to activate life-saving plans.
+Beyond climate research and prediction, global sea surface temperature measurements, volcanic eruption monitoring, forest fire detection, global vegetation analysis, ozone hole monitoring and other applications are benefited by polar satellite data.

 What does NOAA's polar satellite constellation look like?

-There are only three polar satellites systems covering and representing the global constellation: NOAA's, the Department of Defense DMSP satellite, and Europe's EUMETSAT.
-All three pool their data to give scientists a full view of the globe- including the poles.
+NOAA's polar constellation currently consists of two satellites on-orbit and two more satellites in development.
+The NOAA-19 satellite was launched in 2009, and the NOAA/NASA Suomi-NPP Satellite was launched in 2011.
+The JPSS-1 spacecraft is scheduled for launch in 2017, and the JPSS-2 satellite is planned for 2021.
+In addition, NOAA's polar satellites, the United States Department of Defense DMSP constellation, and Europe's EUMETSAT constellation work in concert with NOAA's satellites to create a collection of data that gives scientists a full view of the globe- including the poles.
 There are approximately six passes over any one particular spot on the globe each day.
 This is particularly important for changing situations such as fast-moving hurricanes and wildfires.